AgnesGeller/horiseon-code-refactor/README.md

 # EasyAccess Webpage

+As a Marketing agency We want a codebase that fallows accessibility standards so that our own site is optimized for search engines

 ## Description

 This Accessibility website was created for a marketing agency that has hired us to refactor an existing site to make it more accessible.
 It contains notes on HTML, CSS, and Git.